AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 So the published block has two distinct advantages over the withheld block.
 This mitigates the selfish mining[^selfish-mining] attack.

-[^selfish-mining]: See \href{https://cloudflare-ipfs.com/ipfs/QmNukb1L8BhEsiCbrmnkEJWAvUjhBHidinKMZKfCaLG6ep}{Majority is not Enough: Bitcoin Mining is Vulnerable} by Ittay Eyal and Emin Gün Sirer.
+[^selfish-mining]: See \citeSelfishMiningLink{} by Ittay Eyal and Emin Gün Sirer.

 ### DoS and DAGs

 \label{sec:dos-and-dags}

 Up to this point, simplex-chains have been treated like traditional blockchains, where each block has only one parent.
-Since the vast majority of a simplex-chain's security is provided by other simplex-chains (and only a small proportion comes from that chain's foundational consensus method), are attacks like an empty-block Denial of Service[^empty-dos] (DoS) possible?
+Since the vast majority of a simplex-chain's security is provided by other simplex-chains (and only a small proportion comes from that chain's foundational consensus method), are attacks like an empty-block Denial of Service\footnote{
+    For an example of this attack, see \citeLJCoiledcoinLink.
+} (DoS) possible?
 If a simplex-chain were to use PoW, then it might be (relatively) trivial for an attacker to perform such an attack.
 This is because -- in traditional blockchains -- controlling more than 50% of the blocks produced provides *exclusive* control over *which candidate child blocks win* (i.e., are accepted into the canonical chain).\footnote{
     Exclusive control of this nature also allows for protocol changes via soft-forks.